Learn to row for seniors

 We run our learn to row course for seniors in April and May and if you are interested in learning please register your details.

-The courses run over five weeks which costs of £90 per person.
-There are a total of 10 sessions, and are typically run on Saturdays 4-6pm, and Wednesdays 6.30-8.30pm.
-If you decide to join the club after the course, then you’ll get a 20% discount on your membership fee (for example £48 discount).
+The introductory course run over three weeks which costs of £60 per person.
+There are a total of 6 sessions, and are typically run on Sunday afternoons and Wednesdays 6.30-8.30pm.

 During the course you will learn: